 The park is a wonder of nature, a protected reservation which you can visit any time of the year and witness its greatness.
 Winter seems the most suitable time of the year for a visit, speaking from my perspective.
 Everything is covered in snow, the only thing you are able to hear is a fading running river and the snow being stomped under your boots.
 Creatures most commonly found in the park are bison, wolves, moose, elk, bears, foxes and badgers.
 Most of them are hostile creatures and should not be confronted under any circumstances.
 The Yellowstone wildlife ecosystem is host to 61 different mammals, living mostly in harmony.

 Gray wolves almost went extinct for a while, until in 1995 they were restored and now dominate the valleys of the park.
 There are thirteen wolf packs roaming the Yellowstone grounds, you can identify a wolf by the way it walks, they often walk in packs and are one of the most intelligent animals on the planet.
+Most species of predators in Yellowstone live in packs, including wolves, they help preserve life through natural selection.
+One dies so the others can live.

 The elk is the most dominant species in the park, population wise.
 There are over 15,000 elks living a simple life.
 Elks often fight using their antlers in order to impose authority, this mostly happens during the mating season.
 Badgers also frequent the haven of the park, they spend most of their lives in solidarity (except during mating seasons) and it has a dark stripe on the back.
 They are mostly active at night and can be found in open fields.
 That wraps up most of my thoughts regarding Yellowstone National Park, it’s worth visiting, more than once.